a-little-hoof/a-little-hoof.github.io/_pages/Resources.md

 {% include base_path %}

-> Apart from publishing papers, I am passionate about sharing knowledge and practical insights with the wider community.
+> Apart from publishing academic papers, I am passionate about sharing knowledge and practical insights with the wider community.
 I believe that research can have a broader impact when complemented by open-source engineering projects, technical blogs, and accessible demonstrations.
 That's why I keep things I want to share with other people here.

 ## Code